Propaganda in Fascist Italy: Action

 The Italians were called to be like Roman legionaries, and their opponents were depicted as weak and enthralled by money.
-Britain was denounced in particular, but both France and later the United States, when its sympathies were clearly turning toward the Allies, also came in for abuse.
+The United Kingdom was denounced in particular, but both France and later the United States, when its sympathies were clearly turning toward the Allies, also came in for abuse.
 Heroism was exaggerated.
-The Fascists' violence prior to their seizure of power was legitimised.
-The March on Rome was presented mythically as a bloody and heroic seizure of power.
+Violent acts committed by the Italian Fascists prior to their seizure of power in the Kingdom of Italy were glorified and legitimized.
+The March on Rome of 1922 was presented mythically as a bloody and heroic seizure of power.

 Futurism was a useful part of the cultural scene because of its militaristic elements.

-A fascist doctrine was first set forth in The Manifesto of the Fasci of Combat.
+A Fascist doctrine was first set forth in The Manifesto of the Fasci of Combat.
 Years later, a different set of ideas were enumerated in The Doctrine of Fascism, which was purportedly written entirely by Benito Mussolini although he wrote only the second part, and the first part was actually also written by Giovanni Gentile.

 Fascism's internal contradictions, such as its changing official doctrines, were justified by Mussolini as a product of its nature: a doctrine of action and a revolt against the conformity and alienation of bourgeois society:

 Unity

-National and social unity was symbolized by the fasces themselves, the bound sticks being stronger together than individually.
-That drew on military themes from World War I during which Italians were called to pull together into a unity.
+National and social unity was symbolized by the Fascist appropriation of the ancient Roman fasces themselves, the bound sticks being stronger together than individually.
+That drew on military themes from World War I, during which Italians were called to pull together into a unity.
 Mussolini openly proclaimed that Fascists were willing to kill or die when it was a question of the fatherland while the March on Rome was being prepared.
 Similarly, he declared that the State did not weaken the individual any more than a soldier was weakened by the rest of the regiment.

 That was part of an explicit rejection of liberal individualism; the punitive aspect of the fasces, containing an axe, not being omitted.
-Furthermore, Fascism was to be a totalitarian, or total experience, since it was impossible to a Fascist only in politics, and it therefore overtly rejected liberalism's private and public spheres.
+Furthermore, Fascism was meant to be a totalitarian or total experience, since it was impossible to a Fascist only in politics, and it therefore overtly rejected liberalism's private and public spheres.
 Fascism was not a party but a way of life.
-The corporatist state was offered as a unifying form of politics, as opposed to liberal democracy.
+The corporatist State was offered as a unifying form of politics, as opposed to liberal democracy.
 Fascism and the state were identified, and everything was to be encompassed in the state.

-Work was presented as a social duty because Italy was greater than any individual purpose.
+Work was presented as a social duty of every citizen, because Italy was greater than any individual purpose.
 Beehives were presented as a model of industry and harmony.
 Furthermore, the unity would allow the entire nation to throw itself into support of military necessity.
-The sanctions imposed by the League of Nations while Italy attacked Ethiopia were used to unite the country against the "aggression".
+The sanctions imposed by the League of Nations while Fascist Italy invaded Ethiopia were used to unite the country against the "aggression".